akirk/playground-step-library/docs/tips.md

 ```

 **Pro Tips:**
-- Bookmark your work-in-progress blueprints
+- Bookmark your work-in-progress blueprints to save your work
-- Browser history contains all your blueprint iterations
+- Use browser Back/Forward buttons to undo/redo - Browser history contains all your blueprint iterations
-- Close the tab and come back later - your work is in the URL
 - Use "Copy Link" to share exact state with others

 ### Sharing Your Blueprint